lindenhutchinson/overwatch_game_watcher/README.md

 Copy the generated values into your .env file

-The SENDER_EMAIL and RECEIVER_EMAIL can be the same or different

 Using a gmail account will require you to disable safe login protection

 If possible, create a new account to be used as the sender email